Cyclotomic nil-Brauer and Singular Soergel bimodules of type D: The cyclotomic nil-Brauer category

 \begin{proof} The first statement follows because $e_{r}^{[2]} = 2(-1)^r e_{2r}+$(a linear combination of monomials in $e_s$ for $s < 2r$).
 Also, because $h_r = (-1)^{r-1} e_r+$(a linear combination of monomials in $e_s$ for $s < r$), the definition \cref{qfunc} implies that $q_{2r-1} = 2 e_{2r-1}+$(a linear combination of monomials in $e_s$ for $s < 2r-1$).
 Everything else now follows because $\Lambda$ is freely generated by $e_r\:(r \geq 1)$. \end{proof}

-\begin{remark} The symmetric functions $e_{r}^{[2]}$ are natural to consider from the point of view of symmetric polynomials.
+\begin{rem} The symmetric functions $e_{r}^{[2]}$ are natural to consider from the point of view of symmetric polynomials.
 To explain what we mean, let $\Sym$ denote the algebra of symmetric polynomials $\kk[x_1,\dots,x_l]^{S_l}$ for some fixed $l \geq 0$, and

 be the homomorphism sending $e_r$ to the $r$th elementary symmetric polynomial $e_r(x_1,\dots,x_l)$ (which is 0 for $r > l$).
 Then we have that